KeremAR/DevOps-Cheat/CLOUD/AWS/Aws.md

 - **Core Use Case:** Powering traditional applications like e-commerce sites, CRM systems, and mobile apps that require a relational data structure.
 - **Key Features:**
     - **Multiple Engines:** Supports familiar engines like MySQL, PostgreSQL, MariaDB, Oracle, and SQL Server.
-    - **High Availability (Multi-AZ):** Automatically creates a synchronous standby replica in a different AZ.
-If the primary fails, RDS automatically fails over to the standby.
-    - **Read Scaling (Read Replicas):** You can create one or more read-only copies of your database to handle high read traffic, offloading work from the primary instance.
     - **Automated Backups:** Manages backups and point-in-time recovery for you.

+### 🏗️ Multi-AZ Deployment
+**Multi-AZ:** Provides high availability by maintaining a synchronous standby replica in a different Availability Zone.
+Primary purpose is fault tolerance, not performance.
+- **Automatic Failover:** If the primary instance fails, RDS automatically fails over to the standby (typically 1-2 minutes).
+- **Zero Downtime Maintenance:** Maintenance is performed on the standby first, then they switch roles.
+- **Single Endpoint:** Applications connect to the same DNS endpoint; failover is transparent.

+### 📖 Read Replicas
+**Read Replicas:** Asynchronous copies of your database that handle read-only queries.
+Primary purpose is performance scaling, not high availability.
+- **Cross-Region Support:** Can be created in different regions for disaster recovery.
+- **Multiple Read Replicas:** Up to 5 read replicas per source database.
+- **Separate Endpoint:** Each read replica has its own DNS endpoint; applications must be configured to use it.
+- **Promotion:** A read replica can be promoted to become a standalone database.

 ### RDS Best Practices
 1. **Enable Multi-AZ:** For production databases to ensure high availability.